doug-little/PETools/README.md

 * {1.7, 1.2}
 * {1.5, 100}

-Markup :  `code()`

 Next, we classify each group (or *substring*) in the following way.
 If x(0) > x(1) we assign the symbol "0" (or Heads), or if x(1) < x(0) we instead assign the symbol "1" (or Tails).
 This gives us the encoded symbol string {1, 1, 0, 1, 0, 1}.
 The PE is just the Shannon entropy of this string, i.e. -4/6(log(4/6)) - 2/6(log(2/6)) = 0.6365 Nats.

 #### Some things to note
 There are a number of caveats to address in this simplex example.
 Firstly, what if we were to group the data into groups of 3 or 4?
 The PE will generally change depending on our choice of this parameter.
 In other words the PE will be a function of some user-defined inputs.
 This is analogous to quantising continuous variables into discrete values before taking the Shannon Entropy - the SE we measure will depend on the quantisation scheme.
 It is often the case that this parameter D (called the *embedding dimension*) is held fixed for a specific application, however it is common practise to normalise the permutation entropy by dividing it by log(D!), to ensure that it falls on the interval [0, 1].
 This enables PE's taken with different D to be better compared. **In fact, this normalisation is so common, that many authors implicitly include it in the definition of the PE**, a practice that we will follow here.

 Next, some readers might question why we don't re-use data elements, i.e. why we don't group the data as {0, 1}, {1, 0.1}, {0.5, 1.2}...
-It is certainly possible to compute the PE grouping substrings this way (and it is included as a user-option in the Markup :  'OrdEncode' function.
+It is certainly possible to compute the PE grouping substrings this way (and it is included as a user-option in the `OrdEncode` function.

 Secondly, readers may have noted that the case where x(0) == x(1) was not explicitly handled.
 It is generally assumed for continuous data that equalities of this nature are not possible (justified on the basis of measure theory), and that equalities if they do arise are due to inadvertent quantisation or rounding.
 Some authors will map equalities to a specific symbol (i.e. they will include an "or equals to" in one of the above conditions), however this method is inherently biased.
 A better (but not perfect) approach is to assign equalities randomly among eligible candidates.
 In this release this is implemeneted by **adding a vanishingly small amount of Gaussian white noise to each data element**.